Detroit, Lansing and Lake Michigan Rail Road: Operational

 At the time of the merger, all three railroads existed mostly on paper, but on June 30, 1871, DL&LM opened the segment between Detroit and Plymouth, with the segment from Plymouth to Brighton following on July 1.
 The Brighton-Williamston-Lansing segment became operational on August 31, 1871, completing the first rail link between Detroit and Lansing.

 By the end of 1872, the DL&LM reported 189 miles of track, including a 164-mile mainline, all built with iron rail.
 All 156 grade crossings were uncontrolled.
 The longest bridge was a 1650-ft wooden truss and trestle at Ionia.
 System-wide speed limits were 21 mph for passenger trains, and 10 mph for freights.
 Total annual traffic miles for 1872 were 674,505, with just 23% due to passenger traffic.

 After passing in short order through several other hands, the Detroit-Lansing route built by the DL&LM became part of the mainline of the Pere Marquette Railroad on January 1, 1900.
-Subsequent owners were the Chesapeake and Ohio Railroad and the Chessie System.
+Subsequent owners were the Chesapeake and Ohio Railway and the Chessie System.
 It is currently owned by CSX and operated as the Plymouth Subdivision of the CSX Chicago Division.